-A basic daily necessity for flavoring food, Salt is also surrounded by many myth believes.
+A basic daily necessity for flavouring food, Salt, is also surrounded by many myths and beliefs.

-A well known story related to sacred bonds, exchanging/gifting i.e. giving and taking of salt represented deep eternal friendship bond and respect for each other.
+A well-known story related to sacred bonds is there.
+Exchanging salt represents a deep eternal friendship bond and respect for each other.
 This ritual is considered the unbreakable bond which is respected for life.
-So, whenever anyone spill the salt is considered showing/being disrespect for the person (friend) and to be bad omen.
+So, when anyone spills the salt, it is considered being disrespectful for the person (friend) and to be a bad omen.

-In later time this myth changed saying the demons or witches are afraid holding, asking and taking salt in their kitchen; salt as it is sacred hence they make us spill the salt so that the friendship and the bound can be broken due to myth of being disrespected.
-That is why we throw salt back of our shoulder which goes into eyes of demon and they run away i.e. Nazar.
+In later times this myth changed.
+It says the demons or witches are afraid of holding, asking and taking salt in their kitchen; salt as it is sacred.
+Hence they make us spill the salt so that the friendship and the bond can be broken due to the myth of being disrespected.
+That is why we throw salt back of our shoulder which goes into the eyes of demons and they run away i.e. Nazar.

 In ancient times Salt was considered the most valuable thing and given as salary to soldiers because lots of hard work and time is given to gain salt and due to its necessity.